danieljim99/Pr-ctica1/readme.md

 - ## Categories:

 	The categories have a name(String) that is introduced in the constructor, and an id(int) that is automatically defined when the object category is created, this is to avoid categories with the same id.
-The categories are all in one static list of type <Category>, this help to locate all the categories easier, for example to find one category by its name or its id.
+The categories are all in one static list of type Category, this help to locate all the categories easier, for example to find one category by its name or its id.
-	Each object category has a list of type <Product>, this list will store all the products of each category.
+	Each object category has a list of type Product, this list will store all the products of each category.
 When you create a category, it is added to the static list of categories, and if the boolean update is true, it rewrite the backup file of the categories, this is because maybe we want to make categories only for an auxiliar use and we don't want to save them in the backup file.